charanreddy-27/Vasyan-Bot/README.md

 ## Contribution Guidelines

-We value and welcome contributions to enhance the Inclusi-AI-Vitality app.
+We value and welcome contributions to enhance the Inclusi-AI-Vasyan app.
 To contribute, follow these guidelines:

 1. **Create a Pull Request:**
     - Fork the repository, create a feature branch, and submit a pull request.